 The only case when lenders do not use your average monthly gross income over the specified time period is if your recent deposits declined significantly and the drop was not caused by job seasonality.
-In this scenario the lender usually uses the more recent, lower deposit amounts as your gross income when you apply for the mortgage which means you qualify for a lower loan amount.
+In this scenario the lender usually uses the more recent, lower deposit amount for your gross income when you apply for the mortgage, which means you qualify for a lower loan amount.

 The downsides of a bank statement loan are that lenders typically charge a higher mortgage rate plus the qualification guidelines can be more challenging in other areas.
 For example, bank statement loans usually require a down payment of at least 10% and a higher minimum credit score.
 If your credit profile is borderline this is definitely a point to consider when you speak with lenders.

 We advise you to contact multiple lenders as qualification guidelines and mortgage terms vary, especially for bank statement loans.
 When you speak with lenders you can determine if a bank statement or standard self-employed mortgage program is the better financing option for you.

 You can also use our FREEandCLEAR Lender Directory to search for lenders by state, lender type and loan program.
 For example, you can search for top-rated lenders in your state that offer bank statement loans or mortgages for self-employed borrowers.